MY SEARCH FOR GOD books on a shelf

 by Dr. Michael Schiffman

 When I was eight years old I began my Jewish education, attending an orthodox Hebrew school after public school two days a week, plus Saturday services.
 It was at that point that I began to learn about the God of Israel.
 As we studied Jewish history from the Holy Scriptures, I found that God was personal.
-Throughout the Tenach (the Old Testament Scriptures).
+Throughout the Tanakh (the Old Testament Scriptures).
 I read the "Lord spoke to Abraham, the Lord spoke to Moses, the Lord spoke to David."
 The same was true about Elijah, Jeremiah, Isaiah, and many others.
 I desired to know God in this way too.
 I found that even with the awe I felt in Shabbat services.
 I did not know God.
 I thought that the reason I did not know Him was that I had not had my Bar Mitzvah. so I looked forward with great anticipation to my 13th birthday, because I was preparing to meet God.
 But to my disappointment, I found that I did not know God any more after my Bar Mitzvah, than before.
 I was disappointed, but I thought that perhaps I was not observant enough to know God.

-I began attending minyans (morning prayers) and donning t'fillin. but found that these did not bring me any closer to a relation-ship with God.
+I began attending minyans (morning prayers) and donning t'fillin.
+But found that these did not bring me any closer to a relation-ship with God.
 I thought that I needed further education to know God as they did in the Holy Scriptures.
 I continued my Hebrew education for two years, yet I did not find God in the education.
 I had a talk with the rabbi and explained what I read in Scripture, and that I desired to know God in that way.
 He said, "You think you deserve to know God?"
 I had to admit I did not, but that did not satisfy me.
 Some of the people in the Scripture did not deserve it either, yet they knew Him.
 I was frustrated and felt let down.

 I did not change my beliefs, but decided that God had obviously chosen not to know me, so I would stop trying so hard to know Him.
 I believed He was knowable, but only if He chose to reveal Himself.
 I had concluded that He did not wish to know me.